 Therefore, to avoid these delays and fees we recommend that all of our clients print checks using the toner ink.
-Remember, even if you deposit the checks into a bank that doesn’t require MICR, the check may be transported to another bank or processing center which does require MICR.
+Remember, even if you deposit the checks into a bank that doesn’t require MICR, the check may be transported to another bank or processing center that does require MICR.

-Can I switch my standard non-MICR toner cartridge with the MICR toner cartridge each time I create a CHAX® check, or use a dedicated printer?
+31. Can I switch my standard non-MICR toner cartridge with the MICR toner cartridge each time I create a CHAX® check, or use a dedicated printer?

 No. In fact, we discourage our clients from switching the cartridges in and out, due to the fact that this increases the risk of damaging the cartridges.
 Most toner cartridges are sensitive to light and thus may deteriorate when removed from the printer.
-They not design for constant handling and are prone to break when inserted and removed repeatedly.
+They not designed for constant handling and are prone to break when inserted and removed repeatedly.
 On some printers, the image drum is not integral to the cartridge.
 On those, you would have to vacuum the printer so as to not leave non-magnetic toner in the machine.
 Which could be deposited on the first few checks.

 Our MICR toner cartridges yield the same number of pages as a non-MICR cartridge.
 You can print all your black-and-white documents using the MICR toner cartridge.
 There is no difference in appearance between the ink print onto a sheet of paper.
 In many cases, our MICR toner costs the same or less than OEM cartridges.